javierbrea/narval/.github/CONTRIBUTING.md

 * Do not include issue numbers in the PR title.
 * Follow the [JavaScript styleguide](#javascript-styleguide).
 * Follow the [Specs styleguide](#specs-styleguide).
 * All enhancements and bug fixes must be accompanied with all needed new related regression test.
-Not only unit tests, integration or functional tests are mandatory too.
+Not only unit tests, integration or functional tests are also required.
 * Coverage of unit tests must remain 100%.
 * Run tests often.
 Tests are ran automatically with Travis when you push, but you still need to run them locally before pushing.
 * Document new features, or update documentation if changes affect to it.